Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SetStringListItem/documentation.md

 * _list_

-  * The list of strings with the list item’s set value.
+  * The edited list of strings.

 ### Example(s)